 One of the things that have helped us teach financial literacy to our kids is an animated series on YouTube.
 In short videos, the concepts of where does money come from, how it circulates, how it gets used up, etc., are taught in an interesting way.
 We also tell the kids that our money comes from earnings from work and business.

 Coin banks and savings

-We often get coin banks and from birthday parties—use them to teach kids to save up money.
+We often get coin banks from birthday parties—use them to teach kids to save up money.
 Encourage them not to take out coins until the coin bank is full.
 When you open it, make it ceremonial and involve them in counting the money that they have saved.

 Play money has given our kids valuable lessons in trading.
 We have a toy cash register that we use to buy imaginary stuff, that way they are aware of the exchanging of currencies as we buy merchandise.

 Aside from coins, the kids were exposed to paper bills at an early age because of the money gifts that they receive.
 It is actually pretty basic, but we do tell them that these money bills have more value than coins.

 We throw the word “investment” around like it’s a pancake or chocolate.
 The kids may not necessarily understand the full concept of the word investment, but at least, they are already conscious about it.
-I started bringing our eldest at 4 years old whenever I went to top up on our mutual funds.
+I started bringing our eldest at 4 years old whenever I topped up on our mutual funds.